snehasharma76/MiniApps/COMMON_ERRORS.md

 - **Error**: Blurry or incorrectly rendered images
 - **Solution**: Use appropriate scaling factors and ensure all elements are properly loaded before capturing

+### html2canvas CSS Color Function Issues
+- **Error**: html2canvas fails with errors like "Unsupported color function: oklab" when trying to capture elements with modern CSS color functions
+- **Solution**: Replaced html2canvas with direct Canvas API drawing to avoid CSS parsing issues.
+The new approach directly captures the image from the DOM and draws it onto a canvas with a Polaroid-style frame

 ## Farcaster Integration

 ### Connection Issues